 After addressing their personal sleep habits, most people tend to focus on getting the right mattress to help them improve their sleep.
 But what most don't realize is having the wrong bedding affects sleep, too.
 You can spend hundreds, or thousands of dollars for a new mattress when all you really need is the right combination of bedding and linens.

 The good news is, it might take less to fix your sleeping problem than you realize.
 Start with things on your bed.
-Buy new bedding, sheets, and pillows, then work up to a mattress if necessary.
+Buy new luxury hotel bedding, sheets, and hotel pillows, then work up to a mattress if necessary.

 Make it Breathable